Daily readings

 Thursday, September 3, 2026

 Saint Gregory the Great, Pope and Doctor of the Church.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Gregory the Great, Pope and Doctor of the Church